snorre-k/musicbox/README.md

 # musicbox

-Some scripts to create a RPI musicbox with a [HifiBerry DAC](https://www.hifiberry.com/) on [PI Zero](https://www.raspberrypi.org/products/raspberry-pi-zero/) with Raspbian Stretch
+Some scripts to create a RPI musicbox with a [HifiBerry DAC](https://www.hifiberry.com/) on Raspberry PI (especially [PI Zero](https://www.raspberrypi.org/products/raspberry-pi-zero/)) with Raspbian

 ## Included software